HL7/davinci-crd/src/pagecontent/hooks.md

 {% endraw %}

 #### Notes
 *  Executing these queries will bring back a degree of redundant information: repeating the request, Encounter and Appointment resources found in the hook contexts and repeating Patient, Practitioner, Organization and Coverage resources that are common for different request types for the `order-review` hook.
 This redundancy is simply the price that must be paid for using the prefetch mechanism and leveraging the benefits of a common standard.
-Payers seeking greater efficiency can perform direct queries that are more tuned (e.g. a Batch of queries that search for specific resources by ids based on the context resource information)
+Payers seeking greater efficiency can perform direct queries that are more tuned (e.g. a Batch of queries that search for specific resources by ids based on the context resource information).

 * The queries presume that 'standard' the search parameter names are 'standard' - either for the STU 3 or R4 specifications, or for the SearchParameter instances declared in this implementation guide.
 Payer systems SHALL construct their `prefetch` templates using these standard names and client systems SHALL convert from these standard names to local names as necessary before executing their queries.

 * When full prefetch as defined here is not supported, client systems SHALL, at minimum, support the batch query syntax shown at the end of this section.
 Payer systems may choose to support the batch query mechanism, perform client-specific queries as necessary or return no results when a client does not support its prefetch requirements.

-* While these queries attempt to bring back all of the potentially relevant information, not all information will necessarily exist for all requests or events, particularly at the time the hook is called.
+* While these queries attempt to bring back all the potentially relevant information, not all information will necessarily exist for all requests or events, particularly at the time the hook is called.
 Services SHOULD provide what coverage requirements they can based on the information available.

 #### Examples

-TODO
+TODO - Batch example, query examples

 ### SMART on FHIR Hook Invocation
 In addition to the real-time decision support provided by CDS Hooks, practitioners will sometimes need to seek coverage requirements information without invoking the workflow of their clinical system to actively create an order, appointment, encounter, etc.  For example, if exploring a "what if" scenario, when answering a patient question or when needing to retrieve a guidance document they had seen in a previous card and now need to review/dig deeper.